didx-xyz/aries-cloudapi-python/docs/Workflows Overview.md

 ### First Steps

-After spinning up the containers following the `README` or `intro.md` you are ready ot rumble.
+After spinning up the containers following the [README](../README.md) or [Quick Start Guide](Quick%20Start%20Guide.md) you are ready to rumble.
 Navigating to the [swagger UI](http://localhost:8000/docs/) provides a good overview of the intended functionalities.

 You see that there are `generic` endpoints for common actions, wallet specific actions and admin actions.
-On top of that, you find th trust registry and webhooks being exposed.
+On top of that, you find the trust registry and webhooks being exposed.
 These are the intended ways of client interactions with these two services.

-NOTE: Regardless of the multitude of containers and mechanisms running, [the CloudAPI](http://localhost:8000) and its [SwaggerUI](http://localhost:8000/docs) are the main interaction point intended between clients and the stack.
+NOTE: Regardless of the multitude of containers and mechanisms running, [The CloudAPI](http://localhost:8000) and its [SwaggerUI](http://localhost:8000/docs) are the main interaction point intended between clients and the stack.
 This should be the only endpoint clients should (have to) interact with.
 There is no need (and no intention to allow that) for client to directly interact with the webhooks or trust registry container.
 For a production deployment or a close-to-production/smoke-testing deployment, you are well advised to only expose this endpoint to clients and leave all other endpoints unexposed to the outside world.

 #### Trust registry

 As a client you can retrieve the trust registry (and NOT alter it).
 That is intentional and all a consumer/client should and is able to do.
 Altering the trust registry is baked into admin actions and only possible with admin role.

+> NOTE: The Trust Registry GET API endpoint is not protected

 #### Webhooks